outdreamer/build-a-cure-1/docs/core_analysis/conceptual_analysis.md

   - example of a different conceptual system:
     - if power favored centralization, another core concept like balance would have to favor a chaotic process or not exist at all, or another core concept would need to be added to the network

+  - time involves meaning attached to order, where order is a fundamental base to frame changes on, and when order is reversed/removed, different rules apply
+      - this may indicate that particles have a 'probable next state' or 'probable change type/rate' stored with them, given their motion, and reversal of order, when combined with other reversals on other interfaces, doesnt erase this information right away, so different prior states can be generated - if a particle is isolated from its motion by adding potential/uncertainty, other rules may apply
+      - the range of possible orders can be generated, and the set can be filtered by various rule sets to generate the set of probable orders, so order may not be capable of capturing all information
+      - what about position/distance, set, space or other structural bases for change?
+      - does order only matter if its order is synchronized with other ordered processes, generating loss of potential from dependence between synchronized processes
+      - time can be framed as independence, and where dependence crystallizes into a measurable rule, time/potential are not possible
+      - 4-d time as typically represented is an illusion of time, capturing a prior rule/moment - these isolated dependency rules are unlikely to build time without the independence of understanding, which can generate the rules & add potential as needed - each prior rule can be used to build time/understanding/independence but some prior rules are likelier than others, and abstract rules are likeliest

+    - order-dependent processes can be modeled in time-based spaces
+      - in order for liquid to be irreversibly dispersed according to the time symmetry, the liquid has to be in the cup

+      - change according to time-adjacent variables (potential, change) can be modeled rather than time, to increasingly remove the meaning of order/prior position, as certain change types make more or all positions possible, whereas theres no point in euclidean space representing 3-d space that can jump to any other with the same effort as an adjacence space - movement has cost in 3-d euclidean space

+      - removing more conditions of time (order, irreversibility, possibility, measurability) would eventually lead to the symmetric state where functions producing change would be equivalent to/generative of each other (the theoretical liquid can generate the theoretical cup in that space if it needs to, injecting more time/potential in a prior position on its timeline to further current goals (based on change potential - the set of possible moves given by its current position), which require less change/time/potential than anticipated)

+      - reverse time to a prior state:

+        - maintain potential:
+          - dont execute a decision change until needed: allow potential to maintain its superposition (not resolved to a certain structure/path/point) so when you need to, you can choose an aligning path from that potential that fits the post-selection trajectory

+        - add potential as needed:
+          - remove traces of resolution into a choice by undoing the root cause up the causal stack (like removing an attribute can restore an object to an undifferentiated type)
+          - add variance-handlers to restore potential lost bc of change cascades that take up time (buy more time by handling current & anticipating imminent change)
+          - remove limits (movement, information, boundaries, rules, structure, attributes) to enable new combinations
+          - acquire power (understanding) which is a proxy for potential (range of alternative options)
+          - remove filter determining loss of potential/change by mapping that filter to another one
+          - create efficiencies (shortcuts) to allow existing objects to interact in new ways
+            - change definition of distance so all combinations are possible and adjacent to remove time cost to travel to them
+          - change faster than other changes so other changes could never catch up without your change methods, which youve left information out of so they'd all need to be used together to build your change rate from a different trajectory

+        - alter dimension to avoid reducing potential directly
+          - frame change in dimension that collapses to potential in its default low-cost state
+          - change in other dimensions that dont impact 3-d space, but which are collapsible or transferable into 3-d space as needed
+            - host changes external to or beyond measurement/prediction potential (host on interface that doesnt register the change so time cannot be said to have passed)

+        - organize potential so it can survive or increase
+          - chain superpositions so that collapsing one can cause a collapse of another out of reach bc its in a prior time
+          - map all positions/interfaces in prior state to current state to remove time that has passed since then

   ### Meaning (Relevance/Structure)